Structural Complexities of Matching Mechanisms: Joint Verification Complexity

+We can now finish our proof: \begin{proof}[Proof of \autoref{thrm:verif-complexity-da}] By \autoref{lem:exist-predicates-checking-graph}, the protocols $V^\IPDA$ and $V^\APDA$ correctly verify the outcome of $\IPDA$ and $\APDA$, respectively.
+Thus, they can communicate a certificate containing the matching $\mu$ and corresponding graph $G$.
+This certificate requires only $\widetilde O(n) = \widetilde O\bigl(|\Appls|\bigr)$ bits, and applicants check that $\mu$ is stable and that the graph is correctly constructed as detailed above. \end{proof}

-Note that unlike $\TTC$, we do not know the \emph{deterministic} blackboard communication complexity of $\DA$ in our model (where priorities are common knowledge).
+Note that unlike $\TTC$, we do not know the \emph{deterministic} blackboard communication complexity of $\DA$ in our model (where priorities are prior knowledge).
 While \cite{Segal07, GonczarowskiNOR19} prove a lower bound of $\Omega\bigl(|\Insts|^2\bigr)$ when the priorities must be communicated, this model is provably different than our model, because the lower bounds of \cite{Segal07, GonczarowskiNOR19} hold for the verification problem as well.
+We believe that determining the deterministic communication complexity of $\DA$ in this model is an interesting and highly natural problem for future work.